Sri Lanka's new president calls for snap parliamentary polls – DW – 09/25/2024

 Sri Lanka's new president calls for snap parliamentary pollsSeptember 25, 2024

-Sri Lanka's newly elected President Anura Kumara Dissanayake dissolved the Parliament on Tuesday and announced the date for a general election.
+Sri Lanka's newly elected president, Anura Kumara Dissanayake, dissolved parliament on Tuesday and announced the date for a general election.

-The announcement came through a government gazette notification, according to which, the parliamentary elections will be held on November 14 and the next parliament will convene on November 21.
+According to a government gazette notification, the parliamentary elections will be held on November 14 and the next parliament will convene on November 21.

-The decision was expected as Dissanayake, during his election campaign, had promised he would form a new government.
+The decision was expected as Dissanayake had promised during his election campaign that he would form a new government.

 Following Dissanayake's swearing-in ceremony, Prime Minister Dinesh Gunawardena resigned, clearing the way for Dissanayake to appoint a new prime minister and a cabinet.